Notes on solving and playing peg solitaire on a computer: The complement problem

 We could define the set of ``losing board positions" with $n$ pegs as those elements of $\forward_n$ which are not in $\winning_n$.
-A more efficient technique is to store \textit{only} those losing board positions which are one jump away from a winning board position.
+It would be more efficient to store \textit{only} losing board positions which are one jump away from a winning board position.
 Thus, we define

-Table~\ref{table1} shows the sizes of $\forward_n$, $\winning_n$ and $L_n$ for the 15- and 21-hole triangular boards.
+Table~\ref{table1} shows the sizes of $\forward_n$, $\winning_n$ and $L_n$ for the 15 and 21-hole triangle boards.
 All winning board positions for any corner complement problem can be identified by storing just $95$ board positions (15-hole board) or $26,401$ board positions (21-hole board).
 If we store losing board positions as defined by Equation (\ref{Ldef}), we need to store more than four times as many board positions.

-For the corner complement problem on the 15-hole triangular board, the winning board positions $\winning_n^2$ are listed in the last section of this document.
-Note that the subscript refers to the number of pegs, while the superscript refers to the number assigned this starting vacancy in Figure~\ref{fig6}).
-Storing the sets $\winning_n^2$ gives us a simple technique for determining if we are ``on track" to solve the corner complement problem.
+For the corner complement problem on the 15-hole triangle board, the winning board positions are $\winning_n^2$.
+Note that the subscript refers to the number of pegs, while the superscript refers to the number assigned this starting vacancy in Figure~\ref{fig6}.
+The sets $\winning_n^2$ give us a simple technique for determining if we are ``on track" to solve the corner complement problem.
 Suppose the current board state is $b$. \begin{packed_enumerate} \item If $b$ contains more than $\lfloor N/2 \rfloor=7$ pegs, complement the board position.
-The board position now has $i$ pegs where $1 \le n \le \lfloor N/2 \rfloor$. \item Calculate $\mbox{mincode}(b)$. \item If $\mbox{mincode}(b)\in \winning_n^2$, then the complement problem can be solved from the current board position, otherwise it cannot.
+The board position now has $n$ pegs where $1 \le n \le \lfloor N/2 \rfloor$. \item Calculate $\mbox{mincode}(b)$. \item If $\mbox{mincode}(b)\in \winning_n^2$, then the complement problem can be solved from the current board position, otherwise it cannot.
 Notice that $\mbox{mincode}(b)\not\in \winning_n^2$ \textit{does not} necessarily imply that the board position cannot be solved to one peg, just not to one peg \textit{at the starting location}. \end{packed_enumerate}

-We also show the above algorithm in pseudocode: \begin{footnotesize}
+We also give the above algorithm in pseudocode: \begin{footnotesize}